 Submission & photo by Tom Stevenson, The Travelling Tom

 25. Unknown by Beastman & Vans the Omega

 Here in Australia, it is Melbourne that is renowned for street art, but Perth is catching up.
 In fact late last year Perth was ranked #4 in the world behind Lisbon, New York, and Melbourne.

 Wandering down alleys and behind an inconspicuous building in Perth, you can discover some of the most vibrant street art.
-Unique murals now transform unpretentious walls with bursts of colour and life.
+Unique murals now transform unpretentious walls with bursts of color and life.

 Submission & photo by Lyn Baker, A Hole in my Shoe

 26. “Meanwhile in Bentonville” by Bottle Rocket Gallery